limyifan1/limyifan1.github.io/readings.md

 ### Week of September 29, 2025
+* [https://jina.ai/](https://jina.ai/) - Impressive landing page that has an auto generated api key and immediate runnable demos.
+The reader also seems useful for llm searches.
 * [What is "good taste" in software engineering?](https://www.seangoedecke.com/taste/) - Taste is the ability to adopt the set of engineering values that fit your current project.
 Most bad taste come from inflexibility.

 ### Week of September 22, 2025